Zendikar: Mechanics

 Rise of the Eldrazi introduced a number of new mechanics, including annihilator, level up, rebound and totem armor.
-Annihilator is found on large Eldrazi creatures, and whenever a creature with it attacks, defending player sacrifices a set number of permanents.
+Annihilator is found on large Eldrazi creatures, and whenever a creature with the annihilator feature attacks, defending player sacrifices a set number of permanents.
 Creatures with the new level up keyword can become larger or acquire new abilities for a small investment of mana.
 The number of level counters on a creature tells you its current level, and its current level tells you its power, toughness, and extra abilities.
 Leveling a creature up can only be played as a sorcery.
 Spells with Rebound are exiled after being cast, and can be cast again during your next upkeep for free.
 After the rebound has triggered, the spell enters the graveyard as normal.
 Totem Armor is found on white, green and blue Aura Enchantments.
 If the enchanted creature were to be destroyed (by lethal damage or effects saying Destroy), the enchantment would go to the graveyard instead of the creature.